dylanGeng/dylanGeng.github.io/_pages/about.md

 News
 ======
+Our team is looking for self-motivated technical experts and outstanding college graduates, who are interested in Parallel Programming, AI Compiler, Polyhedral Compilation and MLIR.
+Please no hesitate to contact me. (dylangeng@163.com).

 - 2023.05 : I was awarded CCF Senior Member.
 - 2022.08 : Our paper "Parallelizing Neural Network Models Effectively on GPU by Implementing Reductions Atomically" is accepted by PACT 2022.
 - 2022.01 : Our paper "Apollo: Automatic Partition-based Operator Fusion through Layer by Layer Optimization" is accepted by MLSys 2022.